 However, some dogs are more at risk of heat stroke than others if not looked after properly.
 These dogs include:

 These dogs are at risk of developing heat stroke from as little as 20 degrees.
-Check out this really useful infographic for more information.

-If you think that your dog has heat stroke, it is vitally important that you seek Veterinary attention straight away.
+If you think that your dog has heat stroke, it is vitally important that you seek veterinary attention straight away.
 If you live in the Kensington, London area call our emergency vet phone number for 24 hour assistance.

 Before bringing your dog to the vet, you need to slowly lower their body temperature for the best chance of survival.
 To do this: